-At 5th level and every four fighter levels thereafter (9th, 13th, and 17th level), the monster hunter may select an additional favored enemy.
+At 5th level and every four warrior levels thereafter (9th, 13th, and 17th level), the monster hunter may select an additional favored enemy.
 In addition, at each such interval, the bonus against any one favored enemy (including the one just selected, if so desired) increases by +2.

 If the monster hunter chooses humanoids or outsiders as a favored enemy, he must also choose an associated subtype, as indicated on the monster hunter’s favored enemies table.
 If a specific creature falls into more than one category of favored enemy, the monster hunter’s bonuses do not stack; he simply uses whichever bonus is higher.

 At 2nd level, a monster hunter gains a +1 bonus on Diplomacy checks to gather information and on Survival checks made to identify or follow tracks.
 This bonus increases by 1 for every four warrior levels the monster hunter possesses beyond 2nd.